 But at least yoga pants are super comfy.

-So for the past couple of weeks I’ve been trying to do everything a bit less – eat less, cook less, splurge less.
-I’ve also did the GM Diet again, a week-long program that’s one part diet and one part detox.
-I have no authority to recommend the GM diet to anyone, but it’s worked for me now (and in the past) to help jump start me toward more healthy habits.
+So for the past couple of weeks, I’ve been trying to do everything a bit less – eat less, cook less, splurge less.
+I’ve also started the GM Diet again, which is a week-long program that’s one part diet and one part detox.
+Now, I have no authority to recommend the GM diet to anyone, but it’s working for me now (and in the past) to help jump start me toward more healthy habits.

-And one of my absolutely favorite parts of the GM Diet?
-Their weight loss wonder soup.
+And one of my absolute favorite parts of the GM Diet?
+The GM diet soup.

-I’ll bet you wondering, can a soup really be good enough to be called a “wonder”?
+So, I’ll bet you wondering: can a soup really be good enough to be called a “wonder”?
 Well, there are some clear benefits to a soup like this:

 1 – It leaves you feeling satisfied and full.
-One of the hardest part of any diet is overcoming those hunger pangs, and I find that having this soup (with lots of water) helps get me through the day with ease.
+One of the hardest part of any diet is overcoming those hunger pangs, and I find that having this soup helps get me through the day with ease.

 2 – It has great flavor without adding all the “bad for you” foods.
 In its base form, this soup is about as good for you as it can get – it’s nothing but veggies cooked in water.
 Before I had this soup, I would have told you that I did not like cabbage, onions, or green peppers, yet they somehow make a delicious combination when cooked together in this soup.